 To read the introductory part of cell division, go through the link –https://www.anthromania.com/2021/06/16/how-cells-in-our-body-divide/

 Mitos means thread or fibril.
 Mitosis term is given by Flemming (1882).

-Mitosis, also known as Equational Division or Somatic cell division which refers that chromosomes equally distributed both quantitatively and qualitatively from parent cells to two daughter nuclei.
-This division maintains the chromosomes no. for generations.
+Mitosis, also known as Equational Division or Somatic cell division refers that chromosomes equally distributed both quantitatively and qualitatively from parent cells to two daughter nuclei.
+This division maintains the chromosome number for generations.

 Mitosis involves the division of the nucleus which is followed by the division of the cytoplasm.
 When the cell is not ready to divide then it is known as the Interphase stage.
 During this phase, chromosomes are not clearly visible.

-Chromosomes visible as long, slender and coiled thread.
-They get shorten and thicken.
+Chromosomes are visible as long, slender and coiled threads.
+They get shortened and thicken.

 Each chromosome is seen to be made of two identical strands known as Chromatids lined against each other throughout the length.
 A chromosome bears a constriction, a region of attachment of two chromatids at a single point known as centromere or kinetochore.

 During this stage, the nucleus and nuclear membrane disappear and a spindle shape body known as a nuclear spindle or mitotic spindle is formed.

 As prophase advances, the chromatids become closely coiled and the double nature of chromosomes disappears.